-Functionality vs Aesthetics in High-End Architectural Construction
+Functionality vs. Aesthetic in High-End Architectural Construction

-Understanding the Functionality-Aesthetics Balance
+Understanding the Functionality-Aesthetic Balance

 Functionality Failures